 You’ll also need a place to kick back and enjoy the view from your new deck, so be sure to include furniture prices in your expense forecast.
 If you’re looking for a living room-style setup with chairs, a couch and tables, you might need to shell out $4,000, HomeAdvisor’s data shows.
 To save on this expense, look for seasonal deals on outdoor furniture to take advantage of retailers looking to move last year’s inventory.

-In addition to the one-time installation fee, a wooden deck requires regular maintenance.
-Deck stain, which HomeAdvisor estimates at $30 per gallon if you do it yourself, fades over time, so you might need to refresh it annually.
-If you want to hire someone else to handle the work, you can expect to pay between $500 and $1,000.
+Wooden decks require regular maintenance.
+Deck stain, which HomeAdvisor estimates costs $30 per gallon if you do it yourself, fades over time, so you might need to refresh it annually.
+If you want to hire someone else to handle the work, expect to pay between $550 and $1,050.

-Combination products for sealing and waterproofing a deck, meanwhile, cost between $20 to $40 per gallon.
+Combination products for sealing and waterproofing a deck, meanwhile, cost $30 to $40 per gallon.

 Keep in mind that skimping on these maintenance steps might save you some money in the short term, but could cost a lot more in the long run if it becomes necessary to replace a damaged deck.